benjamin-bader/amanuensis/README.md

 This script installs a signing identity named "Amanuensis Developers"; you can use this identity to sign arbitrary things, and as of 22 September 2017, launchd will accept privileged helpers signed with it.

+**OUT OF DATE**: The steps below are no longer necessary; the CMake build does all of this for you.
+I think.

 Note that you may need to do a dance with SMJobBlessUtil.py, in the form of:
 0. build
 0. SMJobBlessUtil.py setreq path/to/packaged/app path/to/app/info.plist path/to/helper/info.plist